-The paragraph types we will explore are: summary, reasons & examples, compare & contrast, cause & effect, descriptive, classification, and persuasive.
-You will learn what each paragraph type is, how to use the writing process to create a strong paragraph, how to obtain and use constructive feedback, and how to share your writing with others.
+The paragraph types we will explore are: summary, reasons & examples, compare & contrast, cause & effect, classification, and persuasive.
+You will learn what each paragraph type is, how to use the writing process to create a strong paragraph, how to receive constructive feedback, and how to share your writing with others.

 You will also learn a plan called the Writing Process, which will not only help you write great paragraphs, but it will help you organize your thoughts for any kind of writing project.